Camp counselors provide guidance, oversee activities for campers, and perform many other valuable functions on the job.

-To prepare for your interview, find information that lists the requirements of the job.
-Review your resume and be prepared to discuss and highlight any experiences you have had that demonstrate your ability to meet those requirements.
+Get ready for your interview by reviewing the job posting and other information you can find that lists the job requirements.
+Reread your resume and be prepared to discuss and highlight any experiences you've had that will demonstrate your ability to meet those requirements.
 This especially helps with behavioral and situational interview questions.

-Because many people interviewing for camp counselor jobs are high school and college students with limited work experience, it's perfectly acceptable to include relevant experiences from school in your interview answers.
+Many people interviewing for camp counselor jobs are high school and college students with limited work experience.
+It's perfectly acceptable to include relevant experiences from school or other activities in your interview answers.

 - What qualifications do you have that make you suitable for this position?